 In January 2017, the FASB issued ASU 2017-04 which simplifies the subsequent measurement of goodwill by removing the second step of the two-step impairment test.
 The amendment requires an entity to perform its annual, or interim goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount.
 An entity still has the option to perform the qualitative assessment for a reporting unit to determine if the quantitative impairment test is necessary.
-ASU 2017-04 became effective for the Company on January 1, 2020 and will be applied prospectively.
+The Company adopted the standard as of January 1, 2020.
+The adoption of this standard did not have an impact on the Company's consolidated financial statements.